xcube-dev/xcube/docs/DEV-GUIDE.md

     1. Make sure the issue contains a to-do list (checkboxes) to complete the issue.
     1. Do not include the line "closes #<issue>" in your last commit message.
     1. Add "relates to issue#" in PR.
-    1. Make sure to check the corresponding boxes after the PR is merged.
+    1. Make sure to check the corresponding to-do items (checkboxes) *after* the PR is merged.
     1. Remove issue label "in progress".
     1. Leave issue open.